dbrait/dbrait-blog/_posts/2017-05-05-Barstool's-Journey-From-New-England-to-National-Brand.md

 **(Data in the graphs below was collected from the Barstool Facebook page)**

 By the beginning of 2013 Barstool Sports had started to become a mainstream fixture in New England.
-After years of toiling in obscurity they had become synonymous with the <a href="http://www.dailymail.co.uk/news/article-2124843/Blackout-parties-Inside-massive-drink-fueled-raves-attract-students-US.html">Northeast college experience</a>, an unapologetic champion for local teams and a convenient <a href="http://boston.cbslocal.com/2011/08/12/barstool-founder-defends-posting-naked-photos-of-tom-bradys-son/"> punching bag</a> for the local news.
+After years of toiling in obscurity they had become synonymous with the <a href="http://www.dailymail.co.uk/news/article-2124843/Blackout-parties-Inside-massive-drink-fueled-raves-attract-students-US.html">Northeast college experience</a>, an unapologetic champion for local teams, and a convenient <a href="http://boston.cbslocal.com/2011/08/12/barstool-founder-defends-posting-naked-photos-of-tom-bradys-son/"> punching bag</a> for the local news.

 ## The Boston Marathon